 Located 25 miles north of downtown Chicago, the Garden's 385-acre campus includes 60 acres of lakes.
-Over the past 14 years, a half million native aquatic and shoreline plants have been added along 4.5 miles of our lakeshore.
-These shoreline plantings (representing more than 200 native plant taxa) have been effective in stabilizing eroding shoreline soils and enhancing aquatic habitat.
+Over the last 15 years, one half-million native aquatic and shoreline plants have been added along 4.5 miles of our lakeshore.
+These shoreline plantings (representing 240 native plant taxa) have been effective in stabilizing eroding shoreline soils and enhancing aquatic habitats.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.

 Disclaimer: The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities and qualifications required of personnel so classified.